blackferncreations/germankeycut/README.md

 This repository.

-The repository makes the underlying model more explicit where the constrained public interface intentionally does not.
+The repository makes the underlying structural positioning model more explicit where the constrained public interface intentionally does not.

 Its function is to reduce ambiguity around:

 * terminology
-* system structure
-* category boundaries
+* category
+* market model
+* structural relationships
 * interface relationships
 * operating logic
 * entity relationships